 A month ago, a local mum and friend of mine (we’re both members of the local XR group) had this genius idea of setting up a group on Facebook to swap unwanted items locally.
 After every item people can donate to a charity.
 She posted this to our local XR Mums WhatsApp group and I said I would help with the admin stuff.

 So off we set.
 The chosen charity had to be one that combats climate change, so it is the World Land Trust.

 About the World Land Trust

-World Land Trust is an international conservation charity that protects the world’s most biologically significant and threatened habitats acre by acre by funding the creation of reserves and providing permanent protection for habitats and wildlife.
+World Land Trust is an international conservation charity that protects the world’s most biologically significant and threatened habitats acre by acre.
+It funds the creation of reserves and provides permanent protection for habitats and wildlife.
 Partnerships are developed with established and highly respected local organisations who engage support and commitment among the local community.
 Supported by patrons Sir David Attenborough, Steve Backshall, Chris Packham and David Gower.

 - To protect and sustainably manage natural ecosystems of the world.
 To conserve their biodiversity, with emphasis on threatened habitats and endangered species